 Inspiring History Of Harley Davidson Motorcycle That You Must Know

 Harley Davidson, nowadays, is the premier American motorcycle company worldwide.
 It has reached its name and fame in every corner of the globe.
-Following it, youths and seniors have genuinely become fans of the classic, stylish and aggressive design of Harley Davidson motorcycles.
+Following it, youths and seniors have genuinely become fans of the classic, stylish, and aggressive styling design of Harley Davidson motorcycles.

-As a Harley motorcycle fan, you must know its true story and evolution.
+As a Harley motorcycle fan, you must know its story and evolution.
 In fact, the history of Harley Davidson is itself an inspiring one.
-The company started as a small motorcycle manufacturer in 1903 to become one of the largest and most influential motorcycle manufacturers worldwide.
+The Harley-Davidson owners company started as a small motorcycle manufacturer in 1903, becoming one of the largest and most influential motorcycle manufacturers worldwide.

 Harley Davidson Motorcycle

 Harley Davidson is all set to celebrate its 120th anniversary the following year.
-During the past 120 years, Harley has indeed become a synonym for aggressive, modern-day, and stylish motorcycles.
+During the past 120 years, Harley has become synonymous with an aggressive, modern, and stylish Harley-Davidson motorcycle engine.
 But how did it all start?

 The story began in 1901 in Milwaukee, America.
-William S. Harley was only 20 years old when he first designed an engine.
+William S. Harley was only 20 years old when he designed an engine.
 It has 7.07 inches of cubic displacement.
-He designed it to use with a frame of a pedal bicycle.
+He designed it to use with the frame of a pedal bicycle.

 It had 24.74 cubic inches (406 ccs) displacement capacity.
 The loop-frame design was an advanced one.
 Later, Joseph Markel adopted this frame design for the first Harley Davidson motorcycle.
 It was named 1903 Milwaukee Markel after the designer’s name.